Sortino Ratio Formula: How to Calculate It in Excel

 Instructor Tip: Instructor tip: Always match the time periods.
 If you are using monthly returns, the MAR must also be monthly.
 If you annualize returns, annualize downside deviation consistently (multiply return by 12 and downside deviation by √12).
 Mixing frequencies is a common calculation error.

 The Sortino ratio measures how efficiently a portfolio converts downside risk into excess return.
-Specifically, it shows how much return above a minimum acceptable return (MAR) is earned per unit of negative volatility.
+Specifically, it shows how much return above a minimum acceptable return (MAR) is earned for each unit of downside volatility.

-• If > 1, then returns are adequately compensating for downside risk
+- Sortino ratio > 1 – Returns are adequately compensating for downside risk

-• If < 1, excess returns may not justify downside exposure
+- Sortino ratio < 1 – Excess returns may not sufficiently justify downside exposure

-• If < 0, the strategy is failing to meet its minimum performance objective
+- Sortino ratio < 0 – The strategy is failing to meet its minimum performance objective

-However, while these thresholds provide a reference point, the Sortino ratio is most meaningful in relative analysis.
-For example, when comparing managers within the same asset class and style of investing or evaluating a strategy against a benchmark.
+However, these thresholds should be viewed only as general reference points.
+The Sortino ratio is most meaningful when used in relative analysis, such as comparing portfolio managers within the same asset class and investment strategy or evaluating performance against an appropriate benchmark.

 Importantly, the choice of MAR significantly affects interpretation.
-A higher MAR increases the likelihood that returns fall below the threshold, which raises downside deviation, and essentially lowers the ratio.
-Therefore, the basis for, and level of, MAR must always be clearly stated.
+A higher MAR increases the likelihood that returns fall below the threshold, which increases downside deviation and consequently lowers the Sortino ratio.
+For this reason, the level and rationale for the selected MAR should always be clearly stated.

-The Sortino ratio also does not capture extreme tail risk or maximum drawdown.
-It remains a variance-based measure and should be supplemented with additional downside risk metrics, particularly for strategies with asymmetric return distributions.
+The Sortino ratio also does not capture extreme tail risk or maximum drawdowns.
+As a variance-based measure, it should be supplemented with other downside risk metrics, particularly for strategies with asymmetric return distributions.

 Instructor Tip: Do not rely on this metric alone.
 Combine the Sortino ratio with other measures such as the Sharpe ratio, maximum drawdown, and tail risk metrics to build a more complete view of the strategy’s risk-adjusted performance.